Marx-wrld/StudyPal/README.md

 # studypal

-Studypal is a simple Django application that attempts to imitate Discord.
+Studypal is a Django application that attempts to imitate Discord.
 It utilizes the CRUD operations functionality that Django offers.